Canon T3 vs Olympus E-M10 III

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T3 and Olympus OM-D E-M10 Mark III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the T3 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T3 was succeeded by the Canon T5.
+Both the T3 and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+The T3 was replaced by the Canon T5, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is the Canon T3 better than the Olympus E-M10 III or vice versa?
 The listing below highlights the relative strengths of the two models.